MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-custom-mapper.md

 We need to create a record definition instance to define what the database schema will look like.
 Normally a connector will require this information to do mapping when using the default mapper.
-Since we are creating a custom mapper, this is not required for mapping, however, the connector will still require this information for creating collections.
+Since we are creating a custom mapper, this is not required for mapping, however, the connector will still require this information for creating collections in the data store.

 Note that the definition here is different to the data model above.
 To store `ProductInfo` we have a string property called `ProductInfoJson`, and the two vectors are defined at the same level as the `Id`, `Name` and `Description` fields.